Jimi Manuwa: Ultimate Fighting Championship

 Manuwa was briefly linked to a matchup with Nikita Krylov on 27 February 2016 at UFC Fight Night 84.
 However, Manuwa was scratched from the contest with an undisclosed injury in late December, causing the bout to be cancelled.

 Manuwa faced Ovince Saint Preux on 8 October 2016 at UFC 204.
 He won the fight via knockout in the second round and was awarded a Performance of the Night bonus.

 Manuwa was briefly linked to a bout with Glover Teixeira at UFC 208.
 However, the pairing was scrapped and Manuwa eventually faced Corey Anderson on 18 March 2017 in the main event at UFC Fight Night 107.
 Manuwa won the fight via knockout in the first round, after briefly dropping Anderson with a jab and then finishing him with a single left hook.
 He was awarded a Performance of the Night bonus.

 Manuwa faced Volkan Oezdemir on 29 July 2017 at UFC 214.
 He lost the fight by knockout in the first round.

 Manuwa faced Jan Błachowicz in a rematch on 17 March 2018 at UFC Fight Night 127.
 He lost the fight via unanimous decision.
 Both participants were awarded Fight of the Night for their performance.

 Manuwa was expected to face Glover Teixeira on 22 September 2018 at UFC Fight Night 137.
 However, Glover Teixeira pulled out this bout after suffering an injury.
 He was replaced by Thiago Santos.
 In turn, Manuwa was removed from the fight during the week leading up to the event due to a torn hamstring and replaced by Eryk Anders.

 Manuwa faced Thiago Santos on 8 December 2018 at UFC 231.
 He lost the fight via knockout in round two.

 Manuwa faced Aleksandar Rakić on 1 June 2019 at UFC Fight Night 153.
 He lost the fight via knockout due to a head kick in the first round.

 Manuwa announced his retirement on 3 June 2019.

 Personal life

 Manuwa's parents are Nigerian however he was born in California and spent his early years in Nigeria before settling in London at the age of 10.
 MTV UK did a documentary on MMA in the UK, with Manuwa, Jack Marshman and Cory Tait being filmed in the build-ups of their fights and the training and lifestyles involved.

-In 2014, Manuwa showed off his tattoos for PETA's anti-fur "Ink Not Mink" ad campaign.
 Jimi was imprisoned for his role in a burglary ring in 2002.
 He was released in 2003.
+In 2014, Manuwa showed off his tattoos for PETA's anti-fur "Ink Not Mink" ad campaign.